tobbyxy/temipete.github.io/index.md

   </i></u>
 </h3>

-My name is Temi, and I'm an incoming PhD student in the Genetics, Genomics and Systems biology ([GGSB](https://ggsb.uchicago.edu/){:target="_blank"}) program at the University of Chicago.
-Currently, I am completing a master's at the University of North Dakota, supervised by the awesome [Junguk Hur](https://med.und.edu/labs/hur/){:target="_blank"}.
+My name is Temi, and I'm a PhD student in the Genetics, Genomics and Systems biology ([GGSB](https://ggsb.uchicago.edu/){:target="_blank"}) program at the University of Chicago.
+A few months ago, I completed a master's at the University of North Dakota, supervised by the awesome [Junguk Hur](https://med.und.edu/labs/hur/){:target="_blank"}.

 <h3>
   <u><i>